luizbgomide/sovereign/rules.md

 Magical healing and certain spells and abilities (like [Speed](/spells#speed)) will add to a subject’s System Strain.
 If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
 If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for an hour.

 Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, comfortable, and get at least eight uninterrupted hours of sleep.

-Cold camps, stony bedding, etc, prevent this recovery.
+Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.

 ## Poisons and Diseases

 Most toxins force a victim to make a [Physical](#physical) saving throw to resist their effects or mitigate their harm.
 Weak perils might grant as much as a +4 to the saving throw, while dire threats might apply a -4 penalty.

 If the save is failed, the poison or disease takes hold.
-Most poisons act quickly, inflicting damage, adding System Strain to the target, or applying long-lasting penalties.
+Most poisons act quickly, inflicting damage, adding [System Strain](#system-strain) to the target, or applying long-lasting penalties.
 Diseases have a slower onset but often apply the same sort of harms.

 A medic can treats a poisoned person within a minute of the poisoning with a [healer’s kit](/equipment#healers-kit) to give them a better chance to resist.
 They add twice their Heal skill level to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
 Once the poison takes hold, the victim has 1d4 Turns to live.
 The medic can counteract the toxin with an INT/Heal skill check at a DC of at least 10 for most poisons, or 12 or more for truly fearsome ones.